Communist Party of Thailand: Early years

-1960s: The People's War

-In 1960, the party attended the International Meeting of Communist and Workers Parties held in Moscow.
+Insurgency

 The CPT held its third party congress in September 1961.
 Shortly afterward, Ruam Wongphan, one of the leaders, was arrested and executed.

 The Voice of the People of Thailand (VOPT), a CPT radio station, was established in Yunnan, southern China in March 1962.

 In the Sino-Soviet split, the CPT sided with the Chinese Communist Party (CCP).
 In October 1964, its position was made clear in a congratulatory message on the occasion of the 15th anniversary of the People's Republic of China.
 Ideologically, the party aligned with Maoism and formulated a policy of armed struggle along the lines of the Chinese experience, which was made public in 1964.
 The party condemned the Communist Party of the Soviet Union as revisionist and socially imperialist.
 As of 1966, relations with the Communist Party of Vietnam began to deteriorate, as the CPT criticized the CPV for failing to take a clear pro-CCP stance.

 The party launched the Thai Patriotic Front (TPF) on 1 January 1965.
 The TPF had a six-point programme for peace and neutrality.
 The Front called for the formation of a patriotic and democratic government, and opposed the Thai government and US troop presence in Thailand.
 The TPF was poised to fill the role of the united front in the triangular setting of the people's war strategy (party-army-front).

 Low intensity armed struggle began in August 1965 when the party declared through VOPT that "an era of armed struggle had begun".
 Concomitantly, the party began armed actions in the Na Kae District of Nakhon Phanom Province.
 At the time it was estimated that the party had around 1,200 armed fighters under its command.